NethminiThamel/it3030-paf-2026-smart-campus-WE_419_2.2/README.md

 ### 1. Database Setup
 1. Create a MySQL database
    CREATE DATABASE (name of database);
+    CREATE DATABASE campusflow;
    ```
-2. Ensure your MySQL server is running on `localhost:3306`.
+3. Ensure your MySQL server is running on `localhost:3306`.

 ### 2. Backend Configuration
 1. Navigate to the `backend` directory: